 The Organization had a lease agreement with Banner Bank for office space beginning June 2014 and ending June 2015.
-No renewal took place during fiscal years 2017 or 2018, though the Organization continued to occupy the space.
-The Organization is not required to pay rental costs under the lease agreement and recognized in-kind contributions and related rent expense of \$18,000 and \$21,600 during the years ended June 30, 2018 and 2017, respectively.
+No renewal took place during fiscal years 2018, though the Organization continued to occupy the space.
+The Organization is not required to pay rental costs under the lease agreement and recognized in-kind contributions and related rent expense of \$0 and \$18,000 during the years ended June 30, 2019 and 2018, respectively.
 The Organization discontinued occupying the space as of April 2018.